-Rexit's Board of Directors is pleased to provide the following statement pursuant to Paragraph 15.26(b) of the Listing Requirements of the Bursa Securities for the ACE Market prepared in accordance with the Guideline on the Statement on Risk Management and Internal Control for listed entity.
+Pursuant to Paragraph 15.26(b) of the Listing Requirements of the Bursa Securities for the ACE Market, Board of Directors of Listed Companies is required to include in their annual report a statement on the state of internal control for the listed entity.

-The statement indicates the scope of the risk management and internal control measures taken during the financial year under review to manage risk and safeguard shareholders' investment and the Group's assets.
+Rexit's Board of Directors is pleased to provide the following statement prepared in accordance with the Guideline on the Statement on Risk Management and Internal Control that outlines the scope and nature of the risk management and internal control measures taken during the financial year under review to manage risk and safeguard shareholders' investment and the Group's assets.